sfiggins/katacoda-scenariosv2/kip1/kube-scheduler/step1.md

-We were told there is an issue on the cluster no further details were provided.
+We were told there is an issue on the cluster but no further details were provided.
 So first let's get familiar with a our cluster.
 Take a look at the namespaces currently configured:
 `kubectl get namespaces`{{execute}}

 You can ignore the "default" and "kube-*" namespaces for now.